Yanda Chen

 paper / code

-We find that ICL ability of language models emerges from parallel structures in the pre-training data—--pairs of phrases following similar templates in the same context window.
-Specifically, we show that removing parallel structures in the pre-training data reduces LMs' ICL accuracy by 51% (vs 2% from random ablation).
-This drop persists even when excluding common patterns such as n-gram repetitions and long-range dependency.
+We find that the in-context learning ability of language models emerges from parallel structures in the pre-training data: pairs of phrases following similar templates within the same context window.
+Removing these structures reduces ICL accuracy by 51% (versus 2% from random ablation), and the drop persists even after excluding common patterns such as n-gram repetitions and long-range dependencies.

 Towards Consistent Natural-Language Explanations via Explanation-Consistency Finetuning